abdulrahmank/abdulrahmank.github.io/_posts/2020-10-10-retail-biddah.markdown

 - Multiple merchants support.
 - Add regional language support.

+#### Let.Them.Bill.

+Product to let the users bill the porducts they have in their basket and submit the bill to the cashier, who can then verify the items and approve the bill.
+This can reduce the number of times the items are touched by others.
+This also will reduce the waiting time in queue.

+**Activities**:
+No developments so far.

 #### Stock.It.

 Product to enable shop keepers to maintain their inventory and get insights on what to buy what not to buy.